-What Are the Current Swing States, and How Have They Changed Over Time
+What Are the Current Swing States in 2024, and How Have They Changed Over Time

 Swing states, also known as battleground states or purple states, play a critical role in U.S. presidential elections.
 These states include Arizona, Georgia, Michigan, Pennsylvania, and Wisconsin.
 Each election cycle, their voting trends can shift, making them unpredictable and highly coveted by both major political parties.